 The Warriors really need Curry

 The Warriors have a thin roster and they are 25-21, eighth in the Western Conference.
 Hence, there is not much margin of error for them, and without Curry, the team is 4-6.
-But this time, it’s not only Curry who wouldn’t be there, it’s also the fact that Jimmy Butler won’t take the load, as he suffered an ACL tear and the team hasn’t made any moves despite its plan to do so.
+Still, Jimmy Butler won’t take the load yet, as he suffered an ACL tear and the Warriors haven’t made any moves despite its plan to do so.

-Therefore, without Curry and Butler, the Warriors really miss two stars, leaders, and scorers.
+Therefore, without Butler, the Warriors already miss a star.
 Butler averaged 20 ppg, and the next man up is Brandin Podziemski, who only averages 12.2 points per game, and Jonathan Kuminga, who averages 12.1.
 It’s a huge hole to fill.

 Timberwolves could get a lucky break